 AGM vs. Gel – how these two compare

-Cycle life
+Cycle Life

-This will entirely depend on the model of the battery, as well as the specific manufacturer you are buying it from.
 For instance, when looking at the Concorde Sun AGM battery, you find a cycle life of 1000 to a DOD (depth of discharge) of 50%, while the Gel battery has 500 cycles to the same DOD rating.

 Optimum temperature use

-Many manufacturers will agree on one thing: AGM batteries are best used in colder weather and climates (the ideal temperatures should be below 0OC, or 32OF).
+Many manufacturers will agree that AGM batteries are best used in colder weather and climates (the ideal temperatures should be below zero C or 32 F).

 Even though it is true that AGM batteries will give you a greater percentage of capacity at lower temperatures though, gel batteries are even better at these lower temperatures.

-In fact, for gel batteries, many of them even operate in temperatures of as low as -60OC, or -76OF.
-The takeaway lesson from this is that it is important for you to choose the correct battery size for your specific application, so that it can deliver the best amounts of energy even in these lower temperatures, while still ensuring that the electrolyte does not freeze.
+The takeaway lesson from this is that you must choose the correct battery size for your specific application to deliver the best energy even in lower temperatures while ensuring that the electrolyte does not freeze.

-Discharging rate
+Discharging Rate

 AGM vs. Gel – A comparison review